Nettle – the warrior herb + soup recipe

 • Pigments: Beta-carotene, lutein, luteoxanthin and other carotenoids

-Springtime is also the best time to collect and dry the leaves and stems for tasty teas during cold rainy days in autumn and winter.
+Springtime is also the best time to collect and dry the leaves and stems for tasty teas during cold, rainy days in autumn and winter.

-You may have a little patch in your garden or gather in nature away from traffic and other pollution.
+You may have a little patch in your garden or gather it in nature away from traffic and other pollution.

 Delicious Garden Pea Soup with Nettles recipe: